gentrexha/gentrexha.github.io/_posts/2026-06-12-preparing-for-ds-ml-interviews-part-1.markdown

 ## Mindset

 - Job finding is a long game.
-It's marathon, not a sprint.
-I've applied to 60+ jobs everytime I've looked for a new job in my career.
+It's a marathon, not a sprint.
+I've applied to 60+ jobs every time I've looked for a new job in my career.
 - When applying to new jobs, remember getting the first interview is the hardest step.
 Most people get filtered out here, because there are so many people applying and only very few getting interviews.
 There's a lot of information that is abstracted away on the company's side to make this possible.
 - Don't be shy to reach out multiple times to the same people.
 You have to think of you applying to jobs as a sales process.
 In sales you can't be shy and you always have to try 3 times.
 When you don't get a response the first time, remember people are busy, a message could've been put on todo and forgotten, timing wasn't right.
 That's why you remind them.
 Never take things personal.
 - Keep track of your applications and steps.
 Have meeting notes in them, questions you've asked, offer details, etc. I like to use Notion for this.
 - Schedule times for applying N jobs each day (3-5 for me usually), because if I start mass applying my quality of job applications goes down drastically.
 I start to care less and less and that shows on my applications.

-## General Prepration
+## General Preparation

 - Know your shit.
 You have to have a good technical foundation.
 These recommendations are specific to DS, but applies to all roles, have a basic understanding of the material that's going to be asked of you in interviews
 - For me, these two books have worked very well and I treat them like bibles during my job search, I read them every day multiple times through when I'm going through a new job application process: